-Mechanisms for monitoring and controlling comings and goings are now being implemented at the residences (inspections, deactivating secondary access points, officers on site, etc.) to ensure compliance with all the measures in place.
+Mechanisms for monitoring and controlling comings and goings are now being implemented at the residences (inspections, deactivating secondary access points, etc.) to ensure compliance with all the measures in place.

-- Opening of dining areas in certain residences following strict protocols and, respecting sanitary rules and physical distance (waiting areas, 2 services, hand washing, no cash exchanged, etc.).
-For residents who wish to receive their meal at home, we maintain our meal delivery service at the apartment's door.
+- Opening of dining areas following strict protocols and, respecting sanitary rules and physical distance (waiting areas, separation between tables, 2 services, hand washing, no cash exchanged, etc.).
+For residents who wish to receive their meal at home, we maintain our meal delivery service at the apartment's door, at no additional cost.

-- Gradual opening of certain common areas (outdoor gardens, different salons, places of worship), by phases and when the situation allows, always respecting the instructions and following the established disinfection routine.
+- Opening of certain common areas (outdoor gardens, different salons, places of worship), by phases and when the situation allows, always respecting the instructions and following the established disinfection routine.

-- The staff at the residences have had to come up with creative ways to make everyday life more pleasant for residents, including adjusting their activity schedules, distributing materials door-to-door, communicating with residents by phone, organizing activities on balconies, and more.
+- The staff at the residences have had to come up with creative ways to make everyday life more pleasant for residents, including adjusting their activity schedules, distributing materials door-to-door, organizing activities on balconies, and more.

 - Common areas are routinely disinfected and cleaned.